Schedule of Events

 Add session to My Planner

-Stop by Art S 477 to learn more about the School of Art and Design!
-We will be on hand to answer your questions, share information about the school, and help you find out where to go.
+Stop by Art South 477 to learn more about the School of Art and Design!
+We will be available to answer your questions, share information about the school, and help you find out where to go.

 School of Art and Design: Interior Architecture Studio